What are carbohydrates?

 For example, you can swap:

-- white or wholemeal bread for multigrain breads, pita bread, or genuine sourdough bread
+- white, naan or wholemeal bread for multigrain breads, paratha, pita bread or genuine sourdough bread

-- processed breakfast cereals like Rice Bubbles® or Corn Flakes® for unrefined breakfast cereals like traditional (not instant) porridge, or cereals with a lower GI like All Bran®, Special K® or Weet-Bix®
+- processed breakfast cereals like porridge with quick oats, Rice Bubbles or Corn Flakes for unrefined breakfast cereals like porridge with rolled oats, All Bran, Special K or Weet-Bix

 - plain biscuits and crackers for biscuits made with dried fruit and wholegrains